Azure/azure-quickstart-templates/dbx-cluster-centos/README.md

 ##Requirements
 *   Please make sure the subscription you use allows to create requested number of virtual machines of the selected size - otherwise the deployment will fail.
-*   Please change default names when deploying more then one dbX cluster per resource group.
+*   Please change the default names when deploying more then one dbX cluster.

 ###Default cluster requirements
 * 1 x DS1 helper VM